 Simply, architects design buildings.
 Architects visualize a building but do not directly produce it.
 They visualize the future through models and drawings.
 These tools are used to communicate their ideas to others, especially to clients.
 The architect is the person who creatively envisions a product and then plans for the joining of materials and technique to produce the desired intention.
 An architect’s process extends from the broad conceptualization to the details of construction and fabrication.

-Master's degree programs may consist of a professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
-However, the preprofessional degree is not, by itself, recognized as an accredited degree.
+Master's degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
+However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Here at UNL, the bachelor of science in design is a para-professional degree and a necessary component of the professional program which culminates with the master of architecture degree.
-The master of architecture degree is the first professional degree.
-The professional master of architecture degree is fully accredited by the National Architectural Accreditation Board (NAAB).
+Here at UNL, the Bachelor of Science in Design is a pre-professional degree and a necessary component of the professional program which culminates with the Master of Architecture degree.
+The Master of Architecture degree is the first professional degree.
+The professional Master of Architecture degree is fully accredited by the National Architectural Accreditation Board (NAAB).